sverweij/upem/.github/CONTRIBUTING.md

   **[pull requests](https://help.github.com/articles/creating-a-pull-request/)**
   based on the most recent version of the **develop** branch.
 - Code quality
-  - Additions pass eslint (as configured in this repo - `npm run lint:fix` will help you loads).
+  - Additions pass the linting (as configured in this repo - `npm run lint:fix` will help you loads).
   - Unit tests (we use `node:test`) prove your code does what it intends.
   - Your code does not introduce regressions - `npm run check` proves this.